mnater/Hyphenator/README.md

 # Hyphenator.js

-This repository will replace https://code.google.com/p/hyphenator/ when it is ready.
+This repository will replace https://code.google.com/p/hyphenator/
-There's some work to do.

-Please use https://code.google.com/p/hyphenator/ until then.
+During this transition phase, please:

+- see https://code.google.com/p/hyphenator/ for documentation and
+- use this GitHub project page to submit issues.